Adyen-for-platform icon

 Surcharges

-A surcharge is a type of transaction fee imposed by the card scheme, paid by your user's customer.
+When your users pass on the costs of accepting payments to their customers, this is called a surcharge.
 You can use split instructions to define how to book the surcharge within your platform.

 For more information, see Surcharge.